coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 [Turbolinks breaks $(document).ready](http://guides.rubyonrails.org/working_with_javascript_in_rails.html#page-change-events)
 (an extremely common construct) and by default requires you to use a nonstandard on..."page:change".
-These incompatibilities led to unreliability.
+These incompatibilities led to unreliability, particularly on the /project_stats page.
-We have abandoned turbolinks, and that made everything reliable.
+We have (for now) abandoned turbolinks, and that made everything reliable.

 ### Shell